hothman/SWAAT/README.md

 A maintained database can be downloaded with the repository in `./database` folder.
 The argument `--dbhome` allows to specify the path to the database.

-## Preparing dependencies for the auxiliary workflow
+# Installing the dependencies

 SWAAT is composed of the main workflow that annotates a list of 36 ADME genes and an auxiliary workflow that could be used to prepare the database for any gene other than from the list of 36 ADME members.

-### Dependencies for the main workflow
+## Dependencies for the main workflow

 * Python 3.7.4
 * [Nextflow](https://www.nextflow.io/) 20.10.0